 The local millage rate is applied to the assessed depreciated value to determine taxes.
 Millage rates in South Carolina are site specific and set annually by local government.
 A mill is equal to \$0.001.

 Property Tax Exemptions

-In support of business, South Carolina exempts three classes of property from local property taxation:
+In support of business, South Carolina exempts intangible property from local property taxation.